Amitabha Buddha & Bodhisattvas Pine Wood Set – Design 5

 Description

 The Amitabha Pure Land tradition traces its textual roots to the Larger Sukhavativyuha Sutra, which describes a western realm of infinite light presided over by Amitabha, the Buddha of boundless illumination.
-He is flanked in canonical iconography by Avalokitesvara, who embodies compassion, and Mahasthamaprapta, who represents the power of wisdom.
-Chinese woodcarvers have rendered this triad since the Tang dynasty, working in pine and camphor for their workability and receptiveness to lacquer and gilding.
-The sculptors behind this set continue the woodcarving guild tradition of Fujian province, where the craft was maintained through the Qing dynasty and passed intact to the present generation.
+He is flanked in canonical iconography by Avalokitesvara, the bodhisattva of compassion, and Mahasthamaprapta, the power of wisdom.
+Chinese woodcarvers have rendered this triad since the Tang dynasty, working in pine and camphor for their workability and receptiveness to paint and gilding.
+The sculptors behind this set work in the woodcarving guild tradition of Fujian province.

 Additional information